gchaturvedi/tweethealth/README.md

 - jQuery 1.8.0 / Javascript (These are under /media/ which is standard practice in Django apps)
 - Twitter Bootstrap (HTML/CSS library also under /media/)

+## Heroku Deployment
+The app has been deployed to heroku, visit it at http://tweethealth.herokuapp.com/

+It's on a free dyno, so it could take up to 30 seconds to load up.

 ## Authors
 - Gaurav Chaturvedi (gchaturvedi303@gmail.com)